COMMUNITY QUILTS

 Due to the overwhelming generosity SA Quilters members, we have a number of various quilts in storage so we are asking members to please keep them at your home until we put a call out for more quilts as we have limited storage space.
 Hospitals also have limited storage so can only accept a few at any one time.

 Isolette covers are needed and they are given to the parents when their baby goes home as the hospitals are no longer able to wash these (due to the high temperatures in the commercial laundries….the quilts would not last very long!).
-The most needed size is the 30in x 48in used by the Lyell McEwin Hospital.
-Please see below for instructions to make both sizes of Isolette Covers.
+The most needed size is the 32in x 32in square.
+Please see below for instructions to make both sizes of isolette covers/quilts.

 These are special purpose covers used by staff in NICU and SCN.
 They are used to lay over an Isolette to control the light environment of the baby.

 Sizing is important as the staff need to be able to access the portholes and also be able to see the baby at all times.
-Lyell McEwin Hospital uses the 30in x 48in which are the most used size.
-Some of the smaller hospitals like the 32in x 32in covers.
+Please insure that you have checked for pins, threads and there is no animal hair on your isolette cover.

 Crib Quilts 26in x 26in